Water supply in Afghanistan: Service provision in rural areas

-NGOs play a major role in providing water supply and sanitation in rural areas of Afghanistan.
-In 2003, through its Ministry of Rural Rehabilitation and Development (MRRD), the Government began to play a role in rural water supply.
+In the past non-governmental organizations played a major role in providing water supply and sanitation in rural areas of Afghanistan.
+In 2003, through the Ministry of Rural Rehabilitation and Development, the government began to play a role in rural water supply.
 It developed a "Rural Water Supply and Sanitation Policy/Strategy" for Afghanistan.
 The strategy emphasizes the integration of health and hygiene education with water supply and sanitation and gives local communities a key role.
 They are supposed to decide about the type of infrastructure to be installed, finance part of its investment costs, and to operate and maintain it.
-This is to be done through democratically elected Community Development Councils (CDCs) that have been created throughout Afghanistan since 2003 as part of the National Solidarity Programme.
+This is to be done through democratically elected Community Development Councils that have been created throughout Afghanistan since 2003 as part of the National Solidarity Programme.
 The councils receive so-called block grants and are themselves in charge of choosing what to do with the block grants and selecting the companies that install the infrastructure.
-About 22,000 Councils have been created in all of Afghanistan's provinces as of 2010.
-About one quarter of the projects financed through the National Solidarity Programme are for water supply, sanitation and flood control, amounting to 11,700 projects with a value of US$157m financed between 2003 and 2010.
+About 22,000 councils have been created in all provinces of Afghanistan.
+About one quarter of the projects financed through the National Solidarity Programme were for water supply, sanitation and flood control, amounting to 11,700 projects with a value of US$157m financed between 2003 and 2010.

-However, the Councils have limited to no technical skills in water engineering.
-Provincial Rural Rehabilitation and Development (PRRD) units provide technical assistance to the CDCs during the planning and construction phase, hiring social mobilizers to consult with communities and to appoint caretakers to ensure operation and maintenance.
-But the technical support to the Councils is often insufficient.
-According to a 2010 World Bank report, the quality of hand pumps installed is sometimes inferior, making them more prone to break down.
-The PRRDs have no mandate or means to support CDCs in case of major repairs or rehabilitation.
-“Capacity at the province or districts to support such maintenance or rehabilitation is almost nonexistent due to lack of tools, staff, and funding”, says a 2010 World Bank report.

 External cooperation

-The main external partners in the water sector are Germany, the United States and the World Bank.
+The main external partners in the water sector have been Germany, the United States and the World Bank.

 Germany

-Germany provides financial cooperation through KfW development bank, as well as technical assistance through GIZ and the Federal Institute for Geosciences and Natural Resources, BGR.
-German cooperation in the water sector is focused on urban areas, in particular on Kabul and Herat, as well as Balkh, Kunduz, Takhar and Badakhshan provinces in Northern and Northeastern Afghanistan.
+Germany has provided some financial cooperation through KfW development bank, as well as technical assistance through GIZ and the Federal Institute for Geosciences and Natural Resources, BGR.
+German cooperation in the water sector focused on urban areas, in particular on Kabul and Herat, as well as the provinces of Balkh, Kunduz, Takhar and Badakhshan.
 BGR supported groundwater monitoring and modeling in the Kabul basin as well as training of local partners from 2003 to 2006.

 United States

-Through USAID, the United States supports urban water supply through the Commercialization of Afghanistan Water and Sanitation Activity (CAWSA) project since 2008.
-USAID works mainly in the northern Afghan city of Mazar-e-Sharif, Gardez and Ghazni in the east as well as Jalalabad.
+Through USAID, the United States supported urban water supply through the Commercialization of Afghanistan Water and Sanitation Activity (CAWSA) project since 2008.
+USAID worked mainly in Mazar-e-Sharif, Gardez, Ghazni, and Jalalabad.
 From October 2009 until September 2012, USAID also funded the Afghan Sustainable Water Supply and Sanitation (SWSS) Project.